 Over the last several years, massive drops in residential property prices have captured the headlines.
 Now the investment gurus proclaim, it is the time to buy investment properties.
-For investors who want to be landlords, the opportunities are there but offer several risk that must be accessed with each purchase.
+For investors who want to be landlords or the ones willing to hire a property management company, the opportunities are there but offer several risks that must be assessed with each purchase.
 Increased vacancies and dropping rental prices change more quickly in the rental market making it a faster moving market than sales.
 Read more below.

 FORT LAUDERDALE, Fla. – Oct.
 28, 2010 – The property in Fort Lauderdale was originally valued at $285,000.
 Clint Gordon, a private investor in multifamily properties, offered the bank $50,000, and within 10 days, had closed the deal.
 A few days later, he began renting it for $15,000 a year.